Timber and the uses of wood

 Whinlatter forest play area

-Every part of a tree can be used to make different products at the sawmill.
+Every part of a tree can be used to make products at the sawmill.
 The parts we leave behind rot down to create soils that feed the next generation of forests.

 The trunk of the tree is sawn into pieces to make beams, planks and boards.
 These are used in construction work, such as timber framed buildings, fencing and floorboards, in furniture or made into pallets.